GMOD/Apollo/docs/Web_services.md

 # Web Service API

-The Apollo Web Service API is JSON-based REST API to easily interact with the annotations and other services of Web Apollo.
+The Apollo Web Service API is a JSON-based REST API to interact with the annotations and other services of Web Apollo.
 Both the request and response JSON objects can contain feature information that are based on the Chado schema.
-We use that API for several
+We use the web services API for several
 <a href="https://github.com/GMOD/Apollo/blob/master/docs/web_services/examples/">scripting examples</a> and also use them in the Web Apollo JBrowse plugin,
 and this document provides details on the parameters for each API.